js-joda/js-joda/CheatSheet.md

 [For a detailed API Reference refer to the ESDoc generated docs](https://doc.esdoc.org/github.com/pithu/js-joda/)

+Tip: Try out the cheat sheet examples in your browser console.
+All js-joda classes are imported into the global name space of [this webpage](http://pithu.github.io/js-joda/cheat-sheet.html).

 ## Consistent method prefixes

 The API is using a consistent method prefixes.